gvvaughan/specl/README.md

 ### 2.5.
 Pending Examples

 Often, you'll think of a useful expectation or behaviour that you don't have time to implement right now.
-Noting it offline somewher, or even adding a commented out example is likely to lead to it being forgotten.
+Noting it off-line somewhere, or even adding a commented out example is likely to lead to it being forgotten.
-Better to add it to your spec-files while it is on your mind as a _pending example_ so that [Specl][] can remind you that it needs finishing, but without contributing a full-blown failing expectation or specification.
+Better to add it to your spec-file as a _pending example_ while it is still on your mind, so that [Specl][] can remind you that it needs finishing -- but without contributing a full-blown failing expectation or specification.

-The simplest kind of pending example has a call to [Specl][]'s `pending ()` function as the Lua example code:
+The simplest kind of pending example is an example description with no associated Lua example code:

-    - it raises an error if the stack is full: pending ()
+    - it raises an error if the stack is full:

-The built in formatters will show this as a non-failing unimplemented (**pending!**) specification when the spec-files is run, so you can keep track of specifications you have yet to write.
+The built in formatters will show this as a non-failing unimplemented (**pending!**) example when the spec-files is run, so you can keep track of specifications you have yet to write.

 Alternatively, if you have written a suitable specification, only to